1999AZZAR/prompt-sanctuary/README.md

 - **Community Library**: Access various content generation templates and tools from the library section.
 Navigate to `/library` and choose the desired option.
 - **Personal library**: contain per user prompt that they have saved before.
   - New: "History" button to view previous versions, preview, and restore.
+- **Economy System**: Check your points balance in the sidebar.
+Earn points by logging in daily (5-12 random points) and unlock achievements for various activities.
+- **Achievement System**: View your unlocked achievements in your profile.
+Achievements automatically grant points based on your activity patterns.
 - **Language Switching**: Click the EN/ID buttons in the sidebar to switch between English and Indonesian.
 Language preference is saved and persists across sessions.

 ### Key routes